mkobuolys/flutter-design-patterns/assets/markdown/flyweight.md

 ### IPositionedShape

-An interface which defines the _render()_ method to be implemented by concrete shape classes.
+An interface that defines the _render()_ method to be implemented by concrete shape classes.

 ```
 abstract interface class IPositionedShape {